Kiffhost/exalted-scripture-understanding/Charms/Lunar/Charisma/Warfare/Fearless Beast-Warrior Exhortation.md

 Prerequisite Charms:
   - "[[Pack Leader Attitude]]"
 ---
 The Lunar’s warrior spirit banishes her followers’ fear.
-She doubles 9s on a Charisma-based rally or rally for numbers roll.
-If the rallied battle group has Might, she adds (Might) non-Charm dice.
+She doubles 9s on a [[Charisma]]-based rally or rally for numbers roll.
+If the rallied battle group has [[Might]], she adds ([[Might]]) non-Charm dice.
 ## Totemic

-A Lunar whose spirit shape is a creature that hunts in groups may learn this as a Strength Charm.
+A Lunar whose spirit shape is a creature that hunts in groups may learn this as a [[Strength]] Charm.